AIE-Lafayette/Floppy-Tutorial/README.md

 ## Creating the Bird

 Once our project is open, let's start by creating something to represent the bird.
 We'll make a sphere.
-In the Hierarchy window, right-click an empty space and select 3D Object -> Sphere.
+In the Hierarchy window, right-click an empty space and select 3D Object &rarr; Sphere.
 This will create a sphere in the scene.
 After creating the sphere, we can rename it.
 Call it "Bird".
 If we run the game now, the sphere probably isn't positioned in a way that makes it easy for us to see it.
 We can fix this by repositioning it.

 Every GameObject in Unity has what's called a Transform matrix.
 The Transform matrix keeps track of the object's Position, Rotation, and Scale.